rhuss/quick_vertx_kube-configmap/README.md

 # Quickstart - Vert.x

-Quickstart where Vert.X retrieves the Application parameters using Kubernetes ConfigMap.
+Quickstart where the Vert.x container retrieves the Application parameters using a Kubernetes ConfigMap.

 # Instructions